Leroy Percy State Park1400 Hwy 12 W

 Leroy Percy is also known for its alligator population - visitors can safely observe the scaly reptiles form two observation towers over their hot artesian water home.

-The only wildlife management area in the state park system, Leroy Percy offers seasonal hunting of deer (primitive weapons only), squirrel, turkey, duck, and dove.
+Leroy Percy offers seasonal hunting of deer (primitive weapons only), squirrel, turkey, duck, and dove.
 Regulations for hunting inside the park differ from those of the State of Mississippi.
 Hunters must register and obtain a copy of the regulations at the park office.
 Additional hunting areas are located near Leroy Percy State Park.

 A day use entry fee is charged on a per vehicle basis.